maxadamo/vault-secrets-shuffle/README.md

 ## configuration

+- you have setup a kv v2 store on Vault
+- you have puppet Hiera connected to vault and your lookup includes certnames/fqdn
-You need a configuration file with one `vault` section as following (beware of file permissions):
+- you have a configuration file with one `vault` section as following (beware of file permissions):

 ```ini
 [vault]